-During fiscal year 2019, approximately 44% of the effluent from the wastewater treatment plant was utilized by the reclaimed water system to meet the non-potable needs of the District (which includes reclaimed water sold, as well as amounts used by the District for its own needs).
+During fiscal year 2020, approximately 50% of the effluent from the wastewater treatment plant was utilized by the reclaimed water system to meet the non-potable needs of the District (which includes reclaimed water sold, as well as amounts used by the District for its own needs).
 The District reports that it has made a growing commitment to reclaimed water and that it plays a vital role in meeting the demands of its customers.
 It should also be noted that there is an annual permit requirement that 30 percent of the effluent from wastewater treatment plant must go to the RIBs to allow percolation into the groundwater.

-Approximately 24% of the District's overall water resource needs (consisting of both potable and non-potable needs) were met with the Reclaimed Water System in 2019.
+Approximately 15% of the District's overall water resource needs (consisting of both potable and non-potable needs) were met with the Reclaimed Water System in 2020.

-The effluent utilization rate (41%) requires supplemental sources of water to meet sustained peak demands.
+Supplemental sources of water are required to meet sustained peak demands.
 To provide this capability, the District uses two water wells to augment the Reclaimed Water System.
 These wells can provide up to 5,000 gallons per minute of additional supply during peak demand periods.
 Their utilization allows the District to serve more customers and increases the use of reclaimed water while decreasing the use of potable water.

-During fiscal year 2019, Toy Story Land and Star Wars: Galaxy Edge irrigation was converted from potable water to reclaimed water.
+During fiscal year 2020, Toy Story Land and Star Wars: Galaxy Edge irrigation was converted from potable water to reclaimed water.
 This conversion is expected to reduce groundwater withdrawal by approximately 25.8 million gallons per year.

-During the fiscal year ended September 30, 2019, 1.6 billion gallons of reclaimed water were sold and approximately 1% of total System rate revenues were derived from the operation of the Reclaimed Water System.
-Table 3-7 shows the reported monthly sales of reclaimed water for the fiscal year 2019.
+During the fiscal year ended September 30, 2020, 1.7 billion gallons of reclaimed water were sold and approximately 2% of total System rate revenues were derived from the operation of the Reclaimed Water System.
+Table 3-7 shows the reported monthly sales of reclaimed water for the fiscal year 2020.